 - SVG images are basically coded in XML.
 While there are graphic editors that create SVG, I think it’s fair to say that designers using SVG are typically comfortable editing at a code level as well.
 That’s beyond the scope of this course.

 - Support for SVG is still inconsistent between browsers.
 No one browser implements the recommended standard completely, but they will soon.
 Be ready for SVG to become more widely adopted in the near future.

 This exercise will introduce you to the tools in Fireworks commonly used to build buttons and other types of user interface (UI) graphics.
 Familiarizing yourself with these same tools will help you with this weeks homework too.
-There are printable instructions to accompany the video below available to download -- Vector Drawing Tools Tutorial
+There are printable instructions to accompany the video below, available as a download – Vector Drawing Tools Tutorial

 - Complete Assignment 04